constraint-systems/pal/README.md

 ## How it works

-First I'll explain how Pal applies a basic palette of black, white, red, green, yellow, blue, magenta, and cyan.
-Then I'll explain how it is transformed when you apply a palette.

 ### Applying the base colors

 Pal looks at each pixel of the image.
 It first looks at luminance.
 If the luminance value is lower than the `lothresh` threshold, the pixel is set to black.
 If the luminance value is higher than the `hithresh` threshold, the pixel is set to white.
 If it is between the thresholds, it uses a formula to calculate the hue.
 The pixel is then set to the closest hue (from red, green, yellow, blue, magenta and cyan).
 If the color has no hue (it's red, green, and blue values are equal) it is set to black or white based on a luminance threshold of 0.5.